dpersing/ada-a11y-intro/a11y-presentation.md

 ## Putting It All Together

 Good news, everyone!
-We've won a fabulous vacation.
+We're going on vacation.
 [Let's run our tests while we learn about the trip!](http://dpersing.github.io/ada-a11y-intro/demo/vacation.html)

 ## More Advanced Stuff